Qabel/qabel.github.io/Qabel-Client-Drop.md

 * type = STR

 **Key 'version'**
-This key describes the version of the drop protocol.
+This key describes the version of the Qabel Drop Message protocol.
 * type = INT

 **Key 'data'**